magnussolution/magnusbilling7/wiki/en/modules/voucher/voucher.rst

 Plan
 """"

-We not write the description to this field.
+Select the plan that is going to be used to create the user when the voucher is redeemed.